Aaron-Bopp/Obsidian-notes/me/notes/gender-dysphoria-bible/4 Physical Dysphoria.md

 [@TransSalamander](https://twitter.com/TransSalamander/status/947522372315369472)

-> If you're under the assumption that you're a cis guy but have always dreamed of being a girl, and the only reason you haven't transitioned is because you're afraid you'll be an "ugly" girl:
+> ==If you're under the assumption that you're a cis guy but have always dreamed of being a girl, and the only reason you haven't transitioned is because you're afraid you'll be an "ugly" girl:==
 >
-> That's dysphoria.
-You're literally a trans girl already, hon.
+> ==That's dysphoria.
+You're literally a trans girl already, hon.==

 [@TransSalamander](https://twitter.com/TransSalamander/status/947523244948680705)